cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 a parent node to a left child is labeled `0`, and each right edge is labeled `1`.
 Then each leaf node corresponds to a bit string of length `BITS`, where the labels on the path from the root to `x` contain the individual bits.
-Finally, all nodes in the tree have have an assigned value, with the nodes on the path from the root to `alpha` having values `beta_1, ..., beta_BITS`, and all other nodes having value `0`.
+Finally, all nodes in the tree have an assigned value, with the nodes on the path from the root to `alpha` having values `beta_1, ..., beta_BITS`, and all other nodes having value `0`.